Rapptz/discord.py/docs/guide/topics/audit_logs.rst

     There are a couple of limitations with audit logs that need to be understood:

     1. There is no guarantee on audit logs arriving when expected (if they arrive at all)
-    2. No event is triggered when an audit log entry is created.
-    3. Audit logs are limited to 45 days.
+    2. Audit logs are limited to 45 days.
-    4. No entry is created for message deletes if:
+    3. No entry is created for message deletes if:

       - it is a bot deleting a single message, or
       - it is the message author deleting the message